This article on HR Leadership was originally published in June 2017. All relevant statistics and copy were updated as of December 2020.

 An HR manager is hired to be a leader in a department responsible for both the organization and the employees in it.
 This is a big responsibility with several moving parts, but an efficient HR manager can perform multiple roles to fill the gaps.
 How do HR pros who seem to “do it all” manage everything without skipping a beat?
 They know these crucial things:

-86% of employees and executives cite lack of collaboration or ineffective communication for workplace failures.
-HR managers know communication with employees, other departments, key stakeholders and execs is one of the most important aspects of keeping everything running smoothly.
+86% of employees and executives cite a lack of collaboration or ineffective communication for workplace failures.
+HR managers know communication with employees, other departments, key stakeholders, and execs is one of the most important aspects of keeping everything running smoothly.74% of employees have the feeling they are missing out on company news due to a lack of #communication in their organization. @ClearCompany breaks down the need for accountability while working #remotely:

 Collaborating with each department head individually to learn what their needs are and what they expect from HR is one of the best ways to prevent workplace failures.
 Keeping lines of communication open is the best way to get HR ideas and practices accepted and implemented in your organization.
-HR Managers who know this are often proactive in their communication, exploring processes, teams and departments before a problem arises.
+HR Managers who know this are often proactive in their communication, exploring processes, teams, and departments before problems arise.

-HR managers can also teach other leaders more effective communication strategies through collaborating together.
-55% of employees report communication between employees and senior management is very important to them.
+HR managers can also teach other leaders more effective communication strategies through collaboration.
+74% of employees have the feeling they are missing out on company news due to a lack of communication in their organization.
 The simple act of opening up those lines of communication and creating a central space where people can discuss issues is the first step.

-Many employees come to HR managers when they’re having a problem, whether with their own manager, someone on their team or something personal.
+Many employees come to HR managers when they’re having a problem, whether with their own manager, someone on their team, or something personal.
 Because HR touches every department in the company, there is inherent trust in the position.
 It’s important to let employees know they can feel comfortable addressing these issues with HR managers in order to get them resolved.
-Without trustworthy HR managers, individuals at an organization may never take action to get issues cleared up and could start looking elsewhere for employment.
+Without trustworthy HR managers, individuals at an organization may never take action to get issues cleared up and could start looking elsewhere for employment.#DYK that employee turnover can cost 1.5-2x the annual salary of an employee? @ClearCompany highlights what every great #HRLeader needs to know to retain their top talent:

-78% of employees said being recognized motivates them in their jobs.
+40% of American workers said they would be motivated to work harder if their efforts were more frequently recognized.
 HR managers know encouraging managers to recognize employees regularly can keep them engaged and working towards organizational goals as a whole.
-Josh Bersin of Deloitte believes the cost of losing an employee can range from tens of thousands of dollars to 1.5–2.0x the employee’s annual salary.
-This is a hefty amount for an organization to spare on replacement if the employee could have potentially stayed and progressed with the company with a little recognition.
+Studies have estimated the cost of losing an employee can range from tens of thousands of dollars to 1.5-2x their annual salary.
+This is a hefty amount for an organization to spare on a replacement if the employee could have potentially stayed and progressed with the company with a little bit of recognition.

 When HR Managers understand recognition as a means to motivating the team, they can train other managers in how to approach setting up their own recognition and reward systems.
 It’s a small investment for a big payoff!
 The first step is identifying individual competencies and motivators for the individuals on your team.

-When it comes to top non-financial motivators, 76% of employees are looking for career progression.
+When it comes to top non-financial motivators, many employees are highly interested in career development opportunities.
 Making career development a top priority as an organization is a win-win for both the employer and the employees.
-Employers get the chance to keep top-performers around all while helping them further their careers.
+Employers get the chance to keep top performers around all while helping them further their careers.
 Great HR managers understand this because it’s something they want in their own careers.

 Answering the question ‘What’s next for me in this company?” and recognizing when employees are out of alignment with their progress OR have changed career goals is key.
 The first step to understanding where your employees are and where they want to go is to start measuring Quality of Hire.

-While the workforce is constantly changing and companies are always evolving, priorities of HR managers may rotate.
+While the workforce is constantly changing and companies are always evolving, the priorities of HR managers may rotate.
 These 5 things may flux in order or importance but should always stay top of mind for any great HR manager.
 Need help getting your HR department up to speed?
 See how ClearCompany’s Talent Success University can help you and your organization!
+To take a tour of our robust Talent Management Platform, reach out to one of our experts to sign up for your free demo.